justgo-now/Introduction-to-Algorithms/README.md

 # Introduction-to-Algorithms
-Review the algorithms in book of Introduction to Algorithms.
+Review the algorithms in Introduction to Algorithms.
+Coding for some typical algorithms, such as merge-sort, quick-sort and RB-tree.